 Flora and Fauna

-Working with agencies including London Wildlife Trust, the Environment Agency, Zoological Society of London, Thames Estuary Partnership, the Bat Conservation Trust, London Biodiversity Forum, this project seeks to improve natural habitats wherever possible for flora and wildlife.
+This project seeks to improve natural habitats for flora and wildlife, and we are working closely with agencies including London Wildlife Trust, the Environment Agency, Zoological Society of London, Thames Estuary Partnership, the Bat Conservation Trust, and London Biodiversity Forum.

 Reducing light pollution